CS 401 Computer Architectures

 modern RISC architecture is chosen to explain some fundamental concepts.
 And

-introduced.
-More specifically, we show how numbers are represented within a
+More specifically, we show how numbers are represented within a computer and

-computer and how the circuits that perform arithmetic operations on those
+how the circuits that perform arithmetic operations on those numerals are

-numerals are organized.
-With a high-level overview of digital logic design to
+organized.
+With a high-level overview of digital logic design to support us,

-support us, we look at how the datapath and control circuits of processors
+we look at how the datapath and control circuits of processors are designed,

-are designed, and in particular we gain some insight for the pipelined
+and in particular we gain some insight for the pipelined processor design,

-processor design, which is the key organizational principle at work in most
+which is the key organizational principle at work in most present-day

-present-day processors.
-We examine the use of memory hierarchy (cache
+processors.
+We examine the use of memory hierarchy (cache memory and virtual

-computer systems; we'll look at the influence of architecture and
+we'll look at the influence of architecture and organization on performance,

-organization on performance, and take an introductory look at the empirical
+and take an introductory look at the empirical and analytical tools

 Operations of the Computer Hardware, Operands, representation of the